openworm/CElegansNeuroML/README.md

 Please note:

-* An accurate representation of the ion channels and their distributions in each neuron has not yet been attempted -- currently they are just "stub" collections of ion channels.
+* An accurate representation of the ion channels and their distributions in each neuron has not yet been attempted.
+Work on a cell model from C. elegans with ion channels can be found [here](https://github.com/openworm/muscle_model/tree/master/NeuroML2)
 * An accurate representation of the synapses between the neurons has not yet been attempted.
 They are simplistic synapses only for the moment.

+More accurate models of conductance based neurons and more realistic synapses will be incorporated into [c302](https://github.com/openworm/CElegansNeuroML/tree/master/CElegans/pythonScripts/c302) first, and then the neuroConstruct model will be updated.

 ### Running the neuroConstruct model